Berkshire Botanical Garden’s Center House Entry Garden Student Design Competition Call for Proposals

 - Matthew Urbanski, Principal, Michael Van Valkenburgh Associates Inc., (New York, NY)

 6. Honoraria and Project Budget

 The winning designer will be awarded an honorarium of $1,500.
 Two runners-up will each receive $750.
-These three designs will be exhibited at BBG during the summer of 2017, and BBG will seek to publicize the designs through local, regional and national media channels.
+These three designs will be exhibited at BBG during the winter of 2018, and BBG will seek to publicize the designs through local, regional and national media channels.

 BBG plans to have a design development and construction budget of $100,000 available to implement the Center House Entry Garden.
 However, we reserve the right not to implement the design based on unforeseen future funding constraints or for any other reason.

 The Berkshire Botanical Garden is a not-for-profit, membership-supported, educational institution located in Stockbridge, Massachusetts.
 The Garden was founded by several area garden clubs and civic associations in 1934 on six acres of donated land.
 Our public display gardens and plant collections are among the oldest in the region.
 The Garden has been expanded over the years in breadth and variety through a series of bequests and major gifts.
 At present, the Garden comprises about 15 acres.